Legionella bacteria cause pneumonia outbreak that left at least 4 dead in Argentina, says Health Minister | World

 - Share this report on Telegram

-The cases are linked to the Luz Médica private clinic in Tucumán, according to the Pan American Health Organization (PAHO), the regional office of the World Health Organization (WHO), which has started to monitor the outbreak and assist local health authorities.
+The cases are linked to the Luz Médica private clinic in Tucumán and affected mainly health professionals, according to the Pan American Health Organization (PAHO), the regional office of the World Health Organization (WHO), which started to monitor the outbreak and the assist local authorities.

-According to local newspapers in Tucumán, the first results sent to the Instituto Nacional de Microbiologia Dr. Malbrán tested positive for the legionella bacteria.
-At the same time, experts analyzed the water and air conditioning units to identify possible contamination or poisoning.

-Before the announcement that legionella caused the infections, Michael Osterholm, an infectious disease specialist at the University of Minnesota in the US, said that because the patients’ lungs were heavily attacked, the cause was likely linked to something the infected inhaled.

-Also before the press conference of the Minister of Health, Hector Sale, president of the faculty of medicine of the province of Tucumán, declared: “we are not dealing with a disease that causes transmission from person to person”.
+Before the health minister’s press conference, Hector Sale, president of the faculty of medicine in the province of Tucumán, declared: “we are not dealing with a disease that causes transmission from person to person”.
 According to him, the assessment is based on the fact that no cases were identified among close contacts of any of the patients.

+From the outset, Covid, influenza, influenza and hantavirus were ruled out as causes of the outbreak.

 - How the attack on Cristina Kirchner adds fuel to the fire of the Argentine political crisis